carpentries-incubator/machine-learning-responsible-python/_episodes/03-data.md

 ## What data are we training on?

-A 2021 study by [Birhane and colleagues](https://arxiv.org/abs/2110.01963) explored the CommonCrawl dataset, a huge dataset scraped from the internet that is often used as a source for training large language and imaging models.
+A 2021 study by [Birhane and colleagues](https://arxiv.org/abs/2110.01963) explored the LAION dataset, a huge dataset scraped from the internet that is often used as a source for training large language and imaging models.

 ![CommonCrawl](../fig/bad_data.png)